-Circa 1962, the Astronauts played rock ‘n’ roll and R&B hits of the day around the University of Colorado campus.
-Around this time, record label RCA Victor was looking for a surf group of their own to compete with the Beach Boys.
+In the early 1960s, The Astronauts played rock and roll and R&B hits of the day around the University of Colorado campus.
+Around this time, record label RCA Victor was looking for a surf group of its own to compete with the Beach Boys.
 The scout asked The Astronauts whether they could play surf music, and they said sure—though they lived in landlocked Boulder and had never surfed.
-The classic Astronauts lineup—Rich Fifield, Dennis Lindsey and Demmon on guitars, Jon Storm Patterson on bass and drummer Jim Gallagher—ended up with a long-term recording contract.
+The classic Astronauts lineup of Rich Fifield, Dennis Lindsey and Demmon on guitars, Patterson on bass and a new drummer: Jim Gallagher ended up with a long-term recording contract.
 The Astronauts were the first Boulder band to make the national charts

 Five albums and three singles made the Japanese Top 10; “Movin’,” titled “Over the Sun” for the Japanese market, hit No. 1.
-The Astronauts achieved a sort of working prosperity, constantly touring a mind-numbing blur of regional colleges, gyms and bars.
+The Astronauts achieved a sort of working prosperity, while constantly touring at a mind-numbing blur of regional colleges, gyms and bars.
 In 1967, the draft struck, and Gallagher and Lindsey both went to serve in Vietnam, which put an end of the band except for some Boulder reunions in 1974, 1988 and 1989.

 Demmon passed away in December 2010 at the age of 71 and is buried in Boulder’s Green Mountain Cemetery.
 Fifield and Gallagher both passed away in November 2021 at the age of 78.